Information About IPv6 Client Address Learning

 Stateless Address Auto-Configuration (SLAAC)

 In all of these methods, the IPv6 client always sends a neighbor solicitation Duplicate Address Detection (DAD) request to ensure that there is no duplicate IP address on the network.
-The embedded wireless controller snoops on the Neighbor Discovery Protocol (NDP) and DHCPv6 packets of the client to learn about its client IP addresses.
+The device snoops on the Neighbor Discovery Protocol (NDP) and DHCPv6 packets of the client to learn about its client IP addresses.

 Address Assignment Using SLAAC